reflectoring/reflectoring.github.io/content/blog/2024/2024-05-15-java-functional-interfaces.md

 ### ObjDoubleConsumer

-The `ObjDoubleConsumer` an operation that accepts an object-valued and a double-valued argument, and returns no result.
+**The `ObjDoubleConsumer` an operation that accepts an object-valued and a double-valued argument, and returns no result.**
 ```java
 @FunctionalInterface
 public interface ObjDoubleConsumer<T> {
   void accept(T t, double value);
 }
 ```
 **This is the (reference, double) specialization of `BiConsumer`.** Unlike most other functional interfaces, `ObjDoubleConsumer` is expected to operate via side-effects.
-This is a functional interface whose functional method is `accept(Object, double).`.
+This is a functional interface whose functional method is `accept(Object, double)`.

 Scenario showcasing use of `ObjDoubleConsumer`:
 ```java